rob-blackbourn/jetblack-example-map/README.md

 At the farthest level the wolrd can be represented as a single image showing the whole world.
 As we zoom in one image becomes four, then sixteen, and so on until there are billions of images.
-At this level of detail we couldn't possible show all the tiles; in fact there are typically the same number of tiles displayed as we are just seeing more detail.
+At this level of detail we couldn't possible show all the tiles; in fact there are typically the same number of tiles displayed at each zoom level as we are just seeing more detail.

 There are a number of libraries that provide this tiled map functionality;